-On the third Sunday in June, families around across North America will be celebrating Father’s Day.
+On the third Sunday in June, families across North America will be celebrating Father’s Day.

-Dad is king for a day, which means his family will be pulling out all the stops to make him happy.
+Dad is king for a day, which means millions of families will be on the hunt for Father’s Day restaurant specials to mark the special occasion.

-That’s where you come in.
-On Father’s Day, it’s your duty to provide dads with epic meals.
-Succeed, and your restaurant could become the spot for not only Father’s Day feasts but also repeat business on many other days throughout the year.
+That’s where your restaurant comes in.
+Plan the right Father’s Day restaurant specials and your venue could become the spot for not only Father’s Day feasts, but also repeat business on many other days throughout the year.

 Are you up for the challenge?